Women's Auxiliary Air Force: Directors

-On 1 July 1939, Jane Trefusis Forbes was made Director of WAAF, with the rank of Senior Controller, later, Air Commandant.
-On 1 January 1943 she was appointed to the rank of Air Chief Commandant with its creation.
-On 4 October 1943, while Forbes toured Canada, assessing the Royal Canadian Air Force Women's Division, she was relieved by Princess Alice, Duchess of Gloucester, who had been head of the WAAF since 1939, again with the rank of Senior Controller, then, Air Commandant, being gazetted to Air Chief Commandant on 22 March 1943.
-Forbes retired in August 1944, and the post of director was given to Mary Welsh, who was appointed Air Chief Commandant.
-After the war, the rank of Air Chief Commandant was suspended and in December 1946, the final director of WAAF, Felicity Hanbury, was appointed.
+On 1 July 1939, Jane Trefusis Forbes was made director of WAAF, with the rank of senior controller, later, air Commandant.
+On 1 January 1943 she was appointed to the rank of air chief commandant with its creation.
+On 4 October 1943, while Forbes toured Canada, assessing the Royal Canadian Air Force Women's Division, she was relieved by Princess Alice, Duchess of Gloucester, who had been commandant of the WAAF since 1939, again with the rank of Senior Controller, then, air Commandant, being gazetted to air chief commandant on 4 March 1943.
+The post of director was given to Mary Welsh, who was appointed air chief commandant.
+Forbes later retired in August 1944.
+After the war, the rank of air chief commandant was suspended and in October 1946, the final director of WAAF, Felicity Hanbury, was appointed.